 18. Help to Fight Off Pond Algae

 For those who have koi ponds or other small bodies of water for their favorite fish, algae can be a real challenge to keep in check.
 Certain clay cat litters can actually help to fight off algae similar to many koi clays on the market and for a fraction of the price!
-A little bit goes a long way so we recommend reading up on the specifics from one of the many helpful online guide such as this.
+A little bit goes a long way so we recommend reading up on the specifics from one of the many helpful online guides such as this.

 19. Absorb Paint Remnants in Cans So it Can be Properly Thrown in Trash

 There are strict regulations in regards to properly disposing of empty or semi-empty paint cans or other containers.
 Basically, you are expected to minimize the amount of paint that you simply throw away in a normal trash can as the paint can be toxic and harmful to the environment.
-However, regulations are much more lax about disposing of non-liquid and dried forms of paint.
+However, regulations are much laxer about disposing of non-liquid and dried forms of paint.

 20. Filler for Craft Projects That Need Weight

-Cat litter can be quite heavy and also formable which makes it a good material for filling the inside cavity of a craft project that needs a stable support or simply more mass to them.
+Cat litter can be quite heavy and also formable which makes it a good material for filling the inside cavity of a craft project that needs stable support or simply more mass to them.
 Craft stores will oftentimes sell rocks or other dense material that is designed for the same purpose but you can save a few bucks by simply using some spare cat litter you have laying around.